b2210765027/LeBron-Shot-Prediction-Project/README.md

 ## **Video Overview**

-A 50-80 second video summarizing the project is available.
+A 1 minute video summarizing the project is available.
 It highlights the methodology, findings, and applications of this analysis.
 The video is suitable for presentations and showcases key results visually.

 Link : https://youtu.be/ZBgakvKKvIg?si=Etv3Em6yVtxx44vj